roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Only two of us, however, is also not undesirable, reckoned Yuuyami.
 Apropos, Noah and Shii have departed to world's investigation​.
-According to schedule, they should not return  for two days yet.
+According to schedule, they should not return  for two more days.
 Lydia and Yuuyami arrived here by another motorcycle, not Noah.
 The motorcycle which had no quantum brain---a regular motorcycle; which had installed an Angie anti-gravity device for floating in the air, and utilised a Thruster propulsion for advancing forth---a regular motorcycle.
 The comfort and speed for many surpassed Noah, but Lydia liked Noah better.
-Shii and Noah are very intimate friend.
-Hence, Shii and Noah travelling in pair generally.
+Shii and Noah, however, are very intimate friends.
+As a result, generally, Shii and Noah travelling in pair.

 "Water, please."